![]() deutsches Glossar |

 INTERLOCKING SIGNAL

-A signal that governs a locked route or within an interlocking.
+A signal that governs a route through an interlocking.

 INTERLOCKING STATION